Health Care

 Congressman Frank Pallone, Jr. (NJ-06) issued the following statement in response to the conflicting rulings by the D.C.
 Circuit Court of Appeals and the Fourth Circuit Court of Appeals on whether the federal government can offer tax credits to individuals and families who purchase health coverage through the federal insurance exchange:

 WASHINGTON, D.C. — Today, the House Energy and Commerce Committee held a markup at which H.R.
 669, the “Sudden Unexpected Death Data Enhancement and Awareness Act,” and H.R.
 4771, the “Designer Anabolic Steroid Control Act” were approved and passed out of the full Committee.
-The bills, both introduced by Congressman Frank Pallone, Jr.
+The bills, both introduced by Congressman Frank Pallone, Jr. (NJ-06), the senior Democrat on the Energy and Commerce Health Subcommittee, now await action in the full House of Representatives.
+Both bills received bipartisan support from the Committee.

 WASHINGTON, D.C.—Yesterday, the House Energy and Commerce Subcommittee on Health held a markup at which H.R.
 669, the “Sudden Unexpected Death Data Enhancement and Awareness Act,” and H.R.
 4771, the “Designer Anabolic Steroid Control Act” were approved and passed out of the Subcommittee.
-The bills, both introduced by Congressman Frank Pallone, Jr.
+The bills, both introduced by Congressman Frank Pallone, Jr. (NJ-06), the senior Democrat on the Subcommittee, will now move to the full Energy and Commerce Committee for a final vote.